stakehouse-dev/client-diversity-monitor/README.md

 ### License

-Copyright 2023 BlockSwap Labs, Sigma Prime and blockprint contributors
+Copyright 2023 Blockswap Labs, Sigma Prime and blockprint contributors

 Licensed under the Apache License, Version 2.0 (the "License");
 you may not use this file except in compliance with the License.